For Definitions of Unfamiliar Assignment Words - Try My Handy Glossary

 AssignThisCondo.com will provide a $200 incentive against your costs of using this (or any other) staging service upon the successful sale of your unit.
 Subject to limitations.

-Why are my realty fees higher for assignment than resale?
+Why are my listing realty fees sometimes higher than "typical" resale fees?

 See Plans Compared